Soothran: Characters

-Sootran is the protagonist in the comic around him all the story revolves.
+Sootran (സൂത്രൻ)is the protagonist in the comic around him all the story revolves.
 Sootran is a fox of medium stature but cunning as well.
 He is accompanied by his friend Sheru.
 Sootran in most cases try to find solutions or to capitalise scenarios which evolve.
 In any case he (and his friend) end up hanging.
 Babysitting Kadiyan's son is a major predicament for the duo so that they take utmost care in protecting him and at the same time entertaining him.